 You can replicate a copy of your vault onto your own HSMs for durability from the Azure datacenters.

-This article provides a brief introduction into the services provided by Microsoft Azure and excessively discusses about the pros and cons of Azure Key Vault.
-Using Azure Key Vault all your key management related tasks and the necessary monitoring can be done all at one place.
-Please refer to the official Azure documentation if you’re in need of any further details that aren’t present on this article.
+This article provides a brief introduction into the services provided by Microsoft Azure and excessively discusses the pros and cons of Azure Key Vault.
+Using Azure Key Vault all your key management related tasks and the necessary monitoring can be done all in one place.
+Please refer to the official Azure documentation if you’re in need of any further details that aren’t present in this article.